-Today I came across a weird issue while Measuring a Virtual Machine hosted on HV 2012 R2.
+Today I came across a weird issue while Measuring a Virtual Machine hosted on Hyper-V.

 Here is the scenario:

-I enabled VMResourceMetering for all VMs on the host, then waited sometime to collect some data, and here is the result:
+I enabled VMResourceMetering for all VMs on the host, then waited some time to collect some data, and here is the result to get the VM resource usage info:

 Get-VM * | Enable-VMResourceMetering

-:( I can see only one VM detail resources…
+We can only see one VM detail resource…

 As you can see this box is still virgin with two VMs only :)